raspibolt/raspibolt/raspibolt_21_security.md

 ## fail2ban

 The SSH login to the Pi must be especially protected.
-The firewall blocks all login attempts from outside your network, but additional steps should be taken to prevent an attacker - maybe from inside your network - to just try out all possible passwords.
+Additional steps should be taken to prevent an attacker to just try out all possible passwords.

 The first measure is to install “fail2ban”, a service that cuts off any system with five failed login attempts for ten minutes.
 This makes a brute-force attack unfeasible, as it would simply take too long.